bravecollective/neucore-beanstalk/README.md

 ## Deploy/Update

-- Adjust the Version in `deploy.sh` to an existing release
+- Adjust the version in `deploy.sh` to an existing release
 - Then execute
     ```sh
     git add .